froger/civic-participation-schemas/content/welcome.md

 title: welcome to participation-ontology.ch
 description: what is this
 date: 2023-03-23
-tldr: we shape participatory democracy data with [ontologies](./posts/ontologies)
+tldr: we shape participatory democracy data
 ---
 this working group create, maintain and promote civic participation ontology. this ontology follows the following strategies: